Test-Time Adaptation for Visual Document Understanding

 In this paper, we propose \method, a novel TTA method for VDU that utilizes self-supervised learning on text and layout modalities using masked visual language modeling (MVLM) while jointly optimizing with pseudo labeling.
-We introduce a new uncertainty-aware per-batch pseudo labeling selection mechanism, which makes more accurate predictions compared to the commonly-used pseudo labeling techniques~\cite{shot,adacontrast}.
-While our main focus in this paper is the TTA setting, we showcase a special form of \method where access to source data is granted at test time, extending our approach to be applicable for unsupervised domain adaptation, called DocUDA.
-Moreover, in order to evaluate \method diligently and facilitate future research in this direction, we introduce new benchmarks for various VDU tasks including key-value extraction, entity recognition, and document visual question answering (DocVQA) using publicly available datasets by modifying them to mimic real-world adaptation scenarios.
-We show \method significantly improves source model performance at test-time on all VDU tasks without any supervision while remarkably reducing the calibration error on target data.
-To our knowledge, our paper is the first to demonstrate TTA and UDA for VDU applications, showing the significant accuracy gain potential via adaptation.
-We expect our work to open new horizons for future research in VDU and real-world deployment in applications.
+We introduce an uncertainty-aware per-batch pseudo labeling selection mechanism, which makes more accurate predictions compared to the commonly-used pseudo labeling techniques in CV that use no pseudo-labeling selection mechanism~\citep{shot} in TTA or select pseudo labels based on both uncertainty and confidence~\citep{ups} in semi-supervised learning settings.
+To the best of our knowledge, this is the first method with a self-supervised objective function that combines visual and language representation learning as a key differentiating factor compared to TTA methods proposed for image or text data.
+While our main focus is the TTA setting, we also showcase a special form of \method where access to source data is granted at test time, extending our approach to be applicable for unsupervised domain adaptation, named DocUDA.
+Moreover, in order to evaluate \method diligently and facilitate future research in this direction, we introduce new benchmarks for various VDU tasks including key-value extraction, entity recognition, and document visual question answering (DocVQA) using publicly available datasets, by modifying them to mimic real-world adaptation scenarios.
+We show \method significantly improves source model performance at test-time on all VDU tasks without any supervision.
+To our knowledge, our paper is first to demonstrate TTA and UDA for VDU, showing significant accuracy gain potential via adaptation.
+We expect our work to open new horizons for future research in VDU and real-world deployment in corresponding applications.